Learn how Miranda warnings work in DUI cases.

 The arrest is official with placement of handcuffs.
 There is no doubt about that.
 Some DUI police officers will wait until after arrest.
 This is perfectly legal under most circumstances.

 The answer to this question will depend on the individual facts of your case.
-If there are statements that are damaging to your case, knock them out.
+If there are statements that are damaging to your case, you can knock them out.
 As with any litigation, you never know what is going to happen until you try it.